The It’s Your Yale website is now home to a new weekly e-newsletter, YourYale, for and about the staff; learn more about what to expect.

 If a Site Owner receives a complaint directly, they should immediately report it via the Accessibility Comments and Suggestions form.

 Site Owners shall treat all accessibility issues with a sense of urgency.
 Address any time-sensitive need of the user promptly (generally within a period of no greater than two business days), unless technology or work involved requires more effort.
-If Site Owners are unable to address the accessibility need of a user promptly, they must contact the Resource Office on Disabilities (for reports from students or visitors) or Office for Equal Opportunity Programs (for reports from others).
+If Site Owners are unable to address the accessibility need of a user promptly, they must contact Student Accessibility Services (for reports from students or visitors) or the Office of Institutional Equity and Accessibility (for reports from others).
 In all cases, accessibility issues must be reported centrally via the university Accessibility Comments and Suggestions Form.

 Upon receiving a report of an accessibility issue, the ITS Digital Accessibility team acknowledges receipt of the issue via email to the individual raising the issue, with a copy to the Site Owner.
-In addition, the ITS Digital Accessibility team notifies the Resource Office on Disabilities (for reports from students or visitors) or Office for Equal Opportunity Programs (for reports from others).
-If the ITS Digital Accessibility team, in consultation with the Site Owner, determines that the information or service provided on the University Website cannot be made accessible, or that doing so would constitute an undue burden, the Resource Office on Disabilities or Office for Equal Opportunity Programs will engage with the user and Site Owner to determine alternative methods for providing the information or service.
+In addition, the ITS Digital Accessibility team notifies Student Accessibility Services (for reports from students or visitors) or the Office of Institutional Equity and Accessibility (for reports from others).
+If the ITS Digital Accessibility team, in consultation with the Site Owner, determines that the information or service provided on the University Website cannot be made accessible, or that doing so would constitute an undue burden, Student Accessibility Services or the Office of Institutional Equity and Accessibility will engage with the user and Site Owner to determine alternative methods for providing the information or service.
 In the event that an alternative format or service cannot be provided or the user is not satisfied with the results, the Accessibility Steering Committee may be called upon for assistance.

 Procurement has templates for all stages of the purchasing process to hold Suppliers accountable for accessibility.
 Procurement will coordinate with the ITS Digital Accessibility team to provide expert assistance with the purchase of accessible solutions.
 Information on the acquisition of accessible free or custom-built software is available on the Usability & Web Accessibility website.